ipfs/specs/iprs-interplanetary-record-system/README.md

 ### Record System

-A (distributed) `record system` is a protocol which defines a method for crafting, formating, distributing, verifying, and using records over computer networks. (e.g. the Domain Name System).
+A (distributed) `record system` is a protocol which defines a method for crafting, serializing, distributing, verifying, and using records over computer networks. (e.g. the Domain Name System).

 - `crafting` - construction of a record (the process of calculating the values of a record)